metosin/spec-tools/README.md

 For most core predicates, `:form` can be resolved automatically using the `spec-tools.form/resolve-form` multimethod.

-For most core predicates, `spec` can be resolved automatically using the `spec-tools.spec/resolve-spec` multimethod.

 To transform registered specs into Spec records recursively, see the `spec-tools.visitor/convert-specs!`.

 ### Predefined Spec Records